|Disease group||Keratinization Disorder|

 |Gene (s)||GJB3 (603324), GJB4 (605425)|

 Erythrokeratodermia variabilis (EKV) is a rare genetic skin disorder first described by the Dutch dermatologist Mendes da Costa in 1925.
-As reflected by this name, EKV is characterized by persistent plaque-like or generalized hyperkeratosis and transient red patches of variable size, shape and location.
-Mutations in the GJB3 and GJB4 genes, encoding connexin 31 and 30.3 respectively, are responsible for the majority of EKV cases.
-However, no pathogenetic mutations in these genes could be identified in some EKV families, indicating further genetic heterogeneity.
+As reflected by this name, EKV is characterized by hyperkeratotic plaques and transient red patches of variable size, shape and location.
+Mutations in the GJB3 and GJB4 genes (rarely GJA1), encoding connexin 31 and 30.3 (43) respectively, are responsible for the majority of EKV cases.
+EKV is an autosomal dominant disease, however, autosomal recessive inheritance has been reported.1, 2

-Histopathologic features are non-specific and include hyperkeratosis, acanthosis, papillomatosis, and capillary dilatation.
-Marked papillomatosis and suprapapillary thinning may result in a "church spire" appearance of the epidermis.
-Identification of the causative mutations in the GJB3 (Cx31) and GJB4 (Cx30.3) genes allows affected families to receive molecular confirmation of their clinical diagnosis.
+Histopathologic features are non-specific and include hyperkeratosis, acanthosis, papillomatosis, epidermal hyperplasia and capillary dilatation.
+Marked papillomatosis and suprapapillary thinning may cause a "church spire" appearance of the epidermis.
+5 Identification of the causative mutations in the GJB3 (Cx31), GJB4 (Cx30.3) and GJA1 (Cx43) genes may allow affected patients to receive molecular confirmation of their diagnosis.

 There is no specific treatment for EKV.
 Treatment is based on (low-dose) systemic retinoid therapy, aiming at reducing hyperkeratosis and minimizing the discomfort.
 Further agents against hyperkeratosis include topical keratolytics, topical retinoids, tazarotene and alpha-hydroxy acid.
 Topical corticosteroids may be helpful against erythematous patches.